Amrabrazek/Amrabrazek/README.md

 ### About me

-- Hi there 👋 I’m a full stack web developer and a passionate learner.
+- Hi there 👋 I’m a full stack developer and a passionate learner.
 - 🔭 I’m currently working on my graduation project from ITI intensive code camp .
 - 🌱 I’m currently learning flask and AWS cloud services to take the aws cloud practitioner
 - 💬 Ask me about HTML, CSS, JavaScript, Bootstrap, React, Python, Django, MYSQL, postgreSQL,linux and anything web related